 - Between 1 in every 12 and 1 in 15 children and young people deliberately self-harm. - There has been a big increase in the number of young people being admitted to hospital because of self-harm.
 Over the last ten years this figure has increased by 68%. - More than half of all adults with mental health problems were diagnosed in childhood.
-Less than half were treated appropriately at the time. - Nearly 80,000 children and young people suffer from severe depression. - The number of young people aged 15-16 with depression nearly doubled between the 1980s and the 2000s. - Over 8,000 children aged under 10 years old suffer from severe depression. - 3.3% or about 290,000 children and young people have an anxiety disorder. - 72% of children in care have behavioural or emotional problems these are some of the most vulnerable people in our society.
+Less than half were treated appropriately at the time. - Nearly 80,000 children and young people suffer from severe depression. - The number of young people aged 15-16 with depression nearly doubled between the 1980s and the 2000s. - Over 8,000 children aged under 10 years old suffer from severe depression. - 3.3% or about 290,000 children and young people have an anxiety disorder. - 72% of children in care have behavioural or emotional problems these are some of the most vulnerable people in our society. - 'Growing numbers of children have experienced mental distress linked to feeling of 'gender dysphoria', with increasing numbers identifying as transgender'. ('Boys and Girls and the Equality Act' report, May 2021)

-Below, we have sign-posted information and guidance about the issues most commonly seen in schoolaged children.
+Below, we have sign-posted information and guidance about the issues most commonly seen in school-aged children.
 The links will take you through to the most relevant page of the listed website.
 Some pages are aimed primarily at parents but they are listed here because we think they are useful for school staff too.